ihuro/django-localflavor-ar/README.rst

 What's in the Argentina localflavor?
 ====================================

-.. class:: ar.forms.ARPostalCodeField

-    A form field that validates input as either a classic four-digit Argentinian postal code or a CPA_.
+* forms.ARPostalCodeField: A form field that validates input as either a classic four-digit Argentinian postal code or a CPA_.

 .. _CPA: http://www.correoargentino.com.ar/consulta_cpa/home.php

-.. class:: ar.forms.ARDNIField

-    A form field that validates input as a Documento Nacional de Identidad (DNI) number.
+* forms.ARDNIField: A form field that validates input as a Documento Nacional de Identidad (DNI) number.

-.. class:: ar.forms.ARCUITField

-    A form field that validates input as a Codigo Unico de Identificacion Tributaria (CUIT) number.
+* forms.ARCUITField: A form field that validates input as a Codigo Unico de Identificacion Tributaria (CUIT) number.

-.. class:: ar.forms.ARProvinceSelect

-    A ``Select`` widget that uses a list of Argentina's provinces and autonomous cities as its choices.
+* forms.ARProvinceSelect: A ``Select`` widget that uses a list of Argentina's provinces and autonomous cities as its choices.

 See the source code for full details.